 Dutchess: Celebrating one year in Melbourne

 Since opening just over a year ago, this Manhattan-inspired restaurant has been a bright spot in the Melbourne CBD.
 Located just above Melbourne’s oldest pub, The Duke of Wellington, Dutchess adds some sparkle to the top level of this historic building.
 The World Loves Melbourne was invited to celebrate the first anniversary of this stylish venue.
+Surely this is one of the best steak and meat restaurants in Melbourne.

 The stylish décor includes large wrap-around leather booths, contemporary light fixtures and funky artwork along the walls.
 Step outside on to the balcony and you have breathtaking views that overlook the city.